 Billie Jean King’s Eye Coach & the Science Behind it

-The actual product was developed through participation by coaches, players of all levels, sports training experts, statisticians and motor learning experts.
+The actual product and on and off court ball striking system was developed through participation by coaches, players of all levels, sports training experts, statisticians and motor learning experts.
 This effort included 15,000 participants and 100+ top coaches in 500,000 hours of product testing; both on-court and at home.
 The USTA also tested 3,000 participants in 17 different cities with illuminating positive results.
-We conducted a 14-month study to determine the statistical improvements that could be obtained through using the product and Point of Contact Training.
+He conducted a 14-month study to determine the statistical improvements that could be obtained through using the product and Ball Striking Training.

-These studies proved that instinctive movements are the most powerful actions we can use in ball sports, especially under pressure.
-The ball triggers instinctive movements externally (visually).
-The stronger is focused at the POC, the more we tap into and utilize these inborn athletic actions.
-The result is to allow players to become the athletes they were born to be.
+These studies proved that instinctive athletic reactions are the most powerful actions we can use in ball striking sports, especially under pressure.
+The ball triggers instinctive athletic movements externally (visually).
+The stronger the eye is focused at the contact, the less stress in the brain and the more we tap into and utilize these inborn hitting athletic actions.
+The result allows players to become the best ball striking athletes they were born to be.

-80% of the information we need to play ball sports is dependent on our visual system receiving properly timed feedback.
-Scientific studies showed that most mistakes we make in tennis are a result of the eye shifting from the POC too soon.
-So, this shift causes our weight to transfer improperly, which directly effects the stroke, rate of learning, and improvement.
+80% of the information we need to play ball striking sports is dependent on our visual system receiving properly timed feedback.
+Studies showed that most mistakes we make in tennis are a result of the eye shifting from the ball too soon.
+This shift causes stress in the brain, our weight to transfer improperly, which both block the flow of the stroke and slow the rate of learning and improvement.
 We have approximately 1 second to scan, track, and focus at contact correctly for each ball.
-If we can restore, reinforce, and strengthen the eye to stay on the ball until after contact, these movements become instinctive.
+If we can restore, reinforce, and strengthen the eye to stay on the ball until after contact, the stress is reduced and these movements become instinctive.

-Billie Jean King’s Eye Coach: 5,000 Sweet Spot hits in 5 hours or less
+Billie Jean King’s Eye Coach Ball Striking System: 5,000 Sweet Spot hits in 5 hours or less

-Billie Jean King’s Eye Coach restores, reinforces, and strengthens the eye to correctly scan, track, and focus at the POC.
-It takes 1,000s of correct repetitions to retrain our muscles.
-So, practicing on the Eye Coach for 10 minutes a day, you will hit 5,000 POC reps in 5 hours.
-Our history shows that this amount of practice creates and embeds the correct long-term habits.
+Billie Jean King’s Eye Coach restores, reinforces, and strengthens our instinctive ball striking skills off court.
+It takes 5000 correct repetitions to retrain the brain.
+On court this may take years.
+By, practicing on the Eye Coach for 10 minutes a day, you will score 5,000 correct reps in the brain in 5 hours.
+These reps transfer to the court.
+Guaranteed.
 We call it “feeling the difference”.